 Understanding Orthorexia: Signs, Symptoms, and Effective Treatment

-People with orthorexia may spend excessive time planning, purchasing, and preparing “clean” meals and feel extreme anxiety when their dietary rules are broken.
-Over time, these behaviors can interfere with daily life, relationships, and overall mental health.
+People with orthorexic patterns may spend excessive time planning, purchasing, and preparing “clean” meals and may feel intense anxiety, guilt, or shame when their dietary rules are broken.
+What may begin as a desire to eat well can gradually become a source of fear, control, and disconnection.

 Common Signs and Symptoms of Orthorexia

-• Obsessive focus on ingredients, food sourcing, or purity.
+• Obsessive focus on ingredients, food sourcing, “toxins,” or purity

-• Anxiety, guilt, or shame after eating “unhealthy” foods.
+• Anxiety, guilt, or shame after eating foods labeled “unhealthy”

 Causes and Risk Factors

-Orthorexia can develop due to a combination of psychological, social, and biological factors:
+Orthorexia can develop through a combination of psychological, social, cultural, and health-related factors.
+Research has linked orthorexic symptoms with:

 Health Risks of Orthorexia

-Even though orthorexia is about “healthy eating,” it can lead to serious health consequences:
+Even though orthorexia is centered on “healthy eating,” it can lead to serious consequences, including:

 Treatment for Orthorexia